OpenNebula/website/content/software/upgrade_process/upgrade_guide/upgrading_single.md

 ### Step 7.
 Update Configuration Files

-In High Availability (HA) setups, you must replace the default value auto of the `MONITOR_ADDRESS` parameter in `/etc/one/monitord.conf` with the virtual IP address used in the `RAFT_LEADER_HOOK` and `RAFT_FOLLOWER_HOOK` settings in `/etc/one/oned.conf`.
+In High Availability (HA) setups, you must replace the default value `auto` of the `MONITOR_ADDRESS` parameter in `/etc/one/monitord.conf` with the virtual IP address used in the `RAFT_LEADER_HOOK` and `RAFT_FOLLOWER_HOOK` settings in `/etc/one/oned.conf`.

 {{< alert title="Note" color="success" >}}
-When upgrading from versions prior to 7.0, you must back up the ``/etc/one/sunstone-views.yaml`` file.
-After completing the onecfg upgrade step, restore this file to its original location.
+When upgrading from versions prior to 7.0, you must back up the `/etc/one/sunstone-views.yaml` file.
+After completing the `onecfg upgrade` step, restore this file to its original location.
 Once the upgrade process is finalized, the file can be safely deleted.{{< /alert >}}

 Before upgrading OpenNebula, ensure that the configuration state is clean, with no pending migrations from previous or outdated configurations.
 To verify this, run `onecfg status`.
-A clean state should resemble the following output:
+A clean state should produce output similar to:

 ```default
 $ onecfg status